ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 ## The Blackbox Approach

-I would like to introduce the first approach we took as the "blackbox" approach.
+We began with what could rightfully be considered a "blackbox" approach.
 In this approach, we treated our Webpack project as a "black box" that can only be examined and controlled from the outside.

 No matter how complex your Webpack project may be, Webpack is still just a Node program that must conform to all of the normal rules that apply to any other Node program.